trampgeek/moodle-qtype_coderunner/Readme.md

                     comment += "Line {} wrong\n".format(i)

         print(json.dumps({'got': got, 'comment': comment, 'fraction': mark / 5}))

+Note that in the above program the Python *dictionary*

+    {'got': got, 'comment': comment, 'fraction': mark / 5}

+gets converted by the call to json.dumps to a JSON object string, which looks syntactically similar but is in fact a different sort of entity altogether.
+You should always use json.dumps, or its equivalent in other languages, to generate a valid JSON string, handling details like escaping of embedded newlines.

 In order to display the *comment* in the output JSON, the the 'Result columns' field of the question (in the 'customisation' part of